 Which gets us back to Romney.
 One of the big questions about Romney was whether he would be able, if he became the nominee, to stand toe-to-toe with Obama on the presidential debate stage, especially after some gaffes (think the $10,000 wager or "I'm running for office, for Pete's sake.")
 Could he handle himself in a political knife fight especially against the combative Gingrich?

 Romney's performance against Gingrich in the Florida debates in which he pummeled the former speaker, seeming to at times leave him apoplectic, proved that Romney, when he is prepared, can more than hold his own against a formidable debater.

 Gingrich had repeatedly made a case for his getting the nomination based on his supposed debating prowess and greater adherence to conservatism.
 That would make him the bigger threat to Obama during the fall debates.

-And as though that weren't proof enough of Romney's will to win, Romney and his superPAC allies unleashed a torrent of negative ads in Florida, in a race in which more than nine out of ten of the ads on TV and cable were negative.
+And as though that weren't proof enough of Romney's will to win, Romney and his superPAC allies unleashed a torrent of negative ads in Florida, in a race in which more than 9 out of 10 of the ads on TV and cable were negative.
 Of course, not all were pro-Romney but many were.